 The file format used for storing the data is NetCDF-4 classic.
 All (NetCDF) files follow the NetCDF Climate and Forecast (CF) Metadata Conventions version 1.7.
 CF standard names used for the main variables and global attributes required to ensure compliance with CCI Data Standards were added.
-Compliance with the CCI Data Standards was cross-checked and confirmed as the products were being generated.
+Compliance with the CCI Data Standards was cross-checked and confirmed while the products were being generated.
+The metadata information, that will be provided with the data files, is basically the same as for CDR-1 and was explained in Table 3-5 and Table 3-6.